mam1/Pcon-TNG-old/README.md

 * time of day and a sensor value
 * manually

 Each channel can switch 120 volt 8 amp load.
+The channel is controlled by a schedule for the current day of the week.
 There can be a different schedule for each day of the week.
+Each channel has it own set of schedules, so for any one day of the week there are 8 (number of channels) schedules active.

-Each channel has it own set of schedules.
-The software supports the building of a library of schedules.
+The software supports the creation of a library of schedules.
 Any schedule can be assigned to any channel(s).

 ####Hardware
 * Parallax C3